English cricket team in India in 1933–34

-A cricket team from England organised by the Marylebone Cricket Club (MCC) toured India from 15 December 1933 to 4 March 1934.
+A cricket team from England organised by the Marylebone Cricket Club (MCC) and captained by Douglas Jardine, toured India from 15 December 1933 to 4 March 1934.
 In the Test matches, the side was known as "England"; in other matches, it was known as "MCC".
 England won the Test series 2–0.
 The MCC team concluded its tour with four matches in Ceylon, two of them first-class.

+It was England's first Test tour of India.
+Tours planned for 1930–31 and 1931–32 had been cancelled owing to civil unrest in India.

+Overall, the team played 34 matches: three Tests, 15 other first-class matches, and 16 non-first-class matches.